proxytype/PE-Container/README.md

 create new sections in the extractor header and write file for each section, saved new file with all the data to be executed.

 ## PEExtractor
-this extractor extract files from custom sections using index section at the end of the sections list (.inx), the index section contains the filenames combine inside the extractor.
+extract files from custom sections using the index section at the end of the sections list (.inx), the index section contains the filenames inside the payload.